 I make huge batches of Trail Mix and I’m going to give you my general formula below and a video at the end where I actually make a batch for you.

-You can store your Trail Mix in a plastic Rubbermaid type of container or in a Ziploc bag.
+You can store your Trail Mix in a glass storage type of container or in a Ziploc bag.

 Here’s my general formula to make trail mix: